lizhuangzi/RISTN/README.md

 ## Cite our paper:

 You can cite as:
-Xiaobin Zhu, Zhuangzi Li, Xiao-Yu Zhang, Changsheng Li, Yaqi Liu, Ziyu Xue.
-Residual Invertible Network for Video Super-Resolution.
-[C]//AAAI.
+Zhu X, Li Z, Zhang XY, Li C, Liu Y, Xue Z. Residual Invertible Network for Video Super-Resolution[C]//Thirty-Third AAAI Conference on Artificial Intelligence.
 2019.

 or cite by bib: